 Gone are the days where having a mobile friendly (responsive) website is optional.
 In March 2016, Google announced an update that rewards sites that are mobile friendly and penalizes sites that are not.
 If your website is not responsive, you need to create an immediate action plan to address this critical issue.
 LimeLight Marketing has helped multiple businesses, large and small, to bring their websites up to standards and grow their business with a digital strategy.
 We offer a free website analysis to assess your current site and consult you on a plan for improvement.

-Google Is Forcing Brands To Comply
+Google Is Forcing Websites To Comply

 As we closely observe what Google is doing, we know that in the past few years it has been forcing websites to avoid certain SEO tactics often referred to as black-hat SEO.
-This includes things like poor content, key word stuffing, spammy link, and low quality links.
+This includes things like poor content, keyword stuffing, spammy link, and low-quality links.
 In other words, Google demands that brands create an authentically positive experience for users who are trying to find great content and great brands.

 Keeping Up With Google

 That’s a tall order considering Google releases 500-600 algorithm updates per year which span a variety of technical and non-technical elements.
 As of today, we know that Google is forcing businesses to create great content and user experiences by delivering mobile-friendly websites that people find friendly and valuable.
-They employ smart people and use advanced technology to determine if your website is really valuable, if people are liking and sharing your content on social media and they use a host of other signals to determine how it will rank your site.
+They employ smart people and use advanced technology to determine if your website is really valuable if people are liking and sharing your content on social media and they use a host of other signals to determine how it will rank your site.

-Creating and executing your website and SEO strategy should be taken seriously and should be led by an expert with an understanding of consumer behavior when it comes to search, knowledge around website design and development, and most importantly, an up to date understanding on Google rules and best practices.
+Creating and executing your website and SEO strategy should be taken seriously and should be led by an expert with an understanding of consumer behavior when it comes to search, knowledge around website design and development, and most importantly, an up to date understanding of Google rules and best practices.
 If you are ready to strengthen your digital presence and attract more customers, we would love to talk to you.
-We offer a free website assessment to help you determine how you comply to Google best practices and where you can improve.
+We offer a free website assessment to help you determine how you comply with Google best practices and where you can improve.
 To request an assessment of your website, contact us to get started.